johannschopplich/kirby-headless-starter/README.md

 # Kirby Headless Starter

-> ℹ️ Send a `Bearer test` authorization token in the [live playground](https://kirby-headless-starter.jhnn.dev) to test this headless starter.
+> ℹ️ Send a `Bearer test` authorization header with a request to the [live playground](https://kirby-headless-starter.jhnn.dev) to test this headless starter.

 This starter kit is intended for an efficient and straight forward headless usage of Kirby.
 Thus, you will only be able to fetch JSON-encoded data.
 No visual data shall be presented.

-Routing and JSON-encoded responses are handled by the internal [kirby-headless](./site/plugins/kirby-headless/) plugin.
+Routing and JSON-encoded responses are handled by the [internal routes](./site/config/routes.php).

 ## Key Features